Digital X-Rays and Digital Imaging in Wilmington MA

 Taking x-rays is still one of the best ways that we can diagnose conditions such as decay, cysts, bone loss, and tooth trauma.
 With the added convenience of digital x-rays, early and accurate diagnosis is better than ever

 Why Are Digital X-Rays Better?

-Additionally, because we view digital dental x-rays on the computer, Dr. Caselle is able to manipulate the images by zooming in or improving the contrast in order to see any conditions you may have.
-This means that we can diagnose and treat problems like decay earlier than ever, saving you time and money.
+Additionally, because we view digital dental x-rays on the computer, Dr. Caselle can manipulate the images by zooming in or improving the contrast to see any conditions you may have.
+This means that we can diagnose and treat problems like decay early, saving you time and money.

 Do I Really Need X-Rays?

 At Caselle Dental, we only take the images necessary for proper diagnosis and prevention, and the health benefits far outweigh the risks and cost of dental x-rays.
 Most insurance companies cover periodic x-rays.
 We usually take bitewing x-rays once yearly and full-mouth x-rays every five years.

 If you have a lot of dentistry, a history of bone loss or decay, or if you have a dental emergency, we may need to take additional x-rays to ensure your health.
 We will explain this to you should the need arise.